Scary Movie 5: Plot

-Charlie Sheen and Lindsay Lohan get together to make a sex tape with over 20 cameras in his room.
+Charlie Sanders and his girlfriend Lindsay get together to make a sex tape with over 20 cameras in his room.
 They do all sorts of bedroom antics, including gymnastics, riding a horse, and having clowns jump in.
-Sheen is pulled into the air by a paranormal force and thrown against walls, shelves, and doors until he lands on the bed again.
+Charlie is pulled into the air by a paranormal force and thrown against walls, shelves, and doors until he lands on the bed again.

-Frightened, Lohan decides to go home when she also flies into the air; becoming possessed she throws Sheen into the camera, killing him.
-The text explains that Sheen's body was found that day but he did not stop partying until days later and that his three children were found missing.
-Lohan was arrested again, and a reward was put out for the missing children.
+Frightened, Lindsay decides to go home when she also flies into the air; becoming possessed she throws Charlie into the camera, killing him.
+The text explains that Charlie's body was found that day, but he did not stop partying until days later and that his three children were found missing.
+Lindsay was arrested again, and a reward was put out for the missing children.

 Several months later, Ja'Marcus and D'Andre are walking in the Humboldt County woods in California, searching for cannabis to steal.
 Afterwards, they hide in a cabin in the woods.
-Inside, they see three strange creatures, later confirmed to be Sheen's children, and turn them in for the reward.
-Sheen's children are placed in isolation at a child development research center for a few months until they are deemed well enough to be returned to familial custody.
+Inside, they see three strange creatures, later confirmed to be Charlie's children, and turn them in for the reward.
+Charlie's children are placed in isolation at a child development research center for a few months until they are deemed well enough to be returned to familial custody.

-Sheen's estranged brother Dan Sanders and his wife Jody come for them.
+Charlie's estranged brother Dan Sanders and his wife Jody come for them.
 They are given the children under the condition of moving into a large suburban middle-class home fitted with security cameras.
 She is reluctant to take them at first but soon adapts.
 In an attempt to bond with their new children, Jody auditions for a ballet performance, Swan Lake, and is given the lead, the Swan Queen.

 Meanwhile, a continuing pattern of bizarre paranormal activities in the Sanders' new home makes them investigate further.
 They eventually learn from the children that the attacks are by "Mama", their biological mother, who is under a curse and wants them back to sacrifice both herself and the children.
 Maria, the Hispanic live-in maid and housekeeper, is frightened and keeps trying various rituals, Catholic and otherwise, to ward off the house's evil spirits.